-NetApp's Data Fabric allows numerous options for managing backup and restore operations.
+NetApp's data fabric allows numerous options for managing backup and restore operations.
 Organizations have the choice of using:

 - AltaVault to back up any storage array to any cloud object repository.
 Beyond its deployment flexibility, AltaVault offers ingest rates of more than 9TB per hour, encryption with customer-controlled keys, and local caching to minimize RTO of recent data.
 For additional cost efficiency, AltaVault supports tiering across multiple object store types (for example, AWS S3 and Glacier). - SnapVault to back up Snapshot copies from any primary storage endpoint with SnapMirror data transport connectivity.
 SnapVault enables data stored on multiple systems to be backed up to a central, secondary system quickly and efficiently as read-only Snapshot copies.
-For example, ONTAP Select with SnapVault can be used to easily and efficiently back up data from each remote office to the data center. - SolidFire systems with integrated backup and restore functionality to manage native backup and restore operations based on Snapshot, compatible with S3 and Swift object stores.
-This native backup integration eliminates the need for and cost of third-party backup software. - ONTAP systems supporting Network Data Management Protocol (NDMP), providing an open standard for network-based backup of network-attached storage (NAS).
-NDMP minimizes coding needed for different applications by providing standard commands for backing up and restoring file servers.
-For NetApp customers, NDMP increases the speed and efficiency of NAS data protection, because data can bypass backup servers and be written directly to tape storage.
+For example, ONTAP Select with SnapVault can be used to easily and efficiently back up data from each remote office to the data center.